carlosb114093/FinalTask/README.md

 UC-3: Successful login and navigation to the dashboard.

-The project is designed to be apply best practices for test automation.
+The project is designed to apply best practices for test automation.

 Tech Stack & Main Libraries